JSJ9/CS3/README.md

 # CS3

-This is a collection of all of my major labs in Computer Science III.
+This is a collection of the coursework and projects done in Hebron's Computer Science III class.

+Some of the topics include Stacks, Backtracking, Iterators, and more.